Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Introduction

-Regarding the SPFs used in \cite{villarroel2025aligned} and \cite{bruehl2025transients} to estimate correlations with the terrestrial shadow and nuclear tests, our work suggests that (i) a significant fraction (at least 91\%) of these belong to a set removed by \cite{solano2022discovering} for residing within 5$^{\prime\prime}$ of catalog stars; (ii) a potentially significant but undetermined amount are at risk of being star-like plate emulsion artifacts; and (iii) up to 40\% are at risk of being scan artifacts of the type removed by \cite{solano2022discovering} to obtain their most vetted dataset. \cite{villarroel2025aligned} acknowledged\footnote{e.g., See Section 8, pg 16 of \cite{villarroel2025aligned}: ``this sample... is expected to contain a substantial number of false positives, including clustered artifacts such as edge fingerprints or other plate defects that contaminate our sample.''} the possibility that a significant fraction of SPFs in the analyzed datasets are the result of emulsion defects, degradation, and contamination, and did not formally validate these datasets in order to rule this out.
+Regarding the SPFs used in \cite{villarroel2025aligned} and \cite{bruehl2025transients} to estimate correlations with the terrestrial shadow and nuclear tests, our work suggests that (i) a significant fraction (at least 91\%) of these belong to a set removed by \cite{solano2022discovering} because they reside within 5$^{\prime\prime}$ of catalogue stars; (ii) a potentially significant but undetermined amount are at risk of being star-like plate emulsion artefacts; and (iii) up to 40\% are at risk of being scan artefacts of the type removed by \cite{solano2022discovering} to obtain their most vetted dataset. \cite{villarroel2025aligned} acknowledged\footnote{e.g., See Section 8, pg 16 of \cite{villarroel2025aligned}: ``this sample... is expected to contain a substantial number of false positives, including clustered artefacts such as edge fingerprints or other plate defects that contaminate our sample.''} the possibility that a significant fraction of SPFs in the analysed datasets are the result of emulsion defects, degradation, and contamination, and did not formally validate these datasets in order to rule this out.

 Note that we have included some additional information in this study from a recent preprint \citep[][v2]{villarroel2026response} that provides new insights into the composition and spatial distribution of the primary dataset used in both \cite{bruehl2025transients} and \cite{villarroel2025aligned}.
 This information enhances the relevance of our analyses and confirms several of our findings; it is mentioned in various sections of our paper where applicable.
 We also take this opportunity to assure readers that the geometric correction cited in \cite{villarroel2026response} v2 was applied in all cases where this was required (see Section \ref{sec_boundary_dist}).